Salted Tahini Avocado Toast

 While you’re out shopping for dips (by the way: try this one, this one, and this one) and wings and things for Sunday afternoon (or is it evening?), set aside one of the avocados you bought for guac and throw in the very finest loaf of bread you can buy or bake.
 You’ve got some game-day toast to make.

-- Squeeze the lemon juice over the slices of avocado, then lay the slices of avocado over the hot toast (nope, don't need butter).
-Drizzle tahini generously over the avocado and the toast.
-Top with the salt and sesame seeds.
+- Squeeze the lemon juice over the slices of avocado, then lay the slices of avocado over the hot toast.
+Drizzle the tahini over the avocado and the toast.
+Finish with the salt and sesame seeds.
 Eat immediately, then repeat.